ashmind/SourceMock/README.md

 ## Not Yet

 These are not _intentionally_ excluded, just not yet supported:
-1. Class mocks: custom constructors, calling base methods
+1. Class mocks: custom constructors, calling base methods, mocking protected members
-2. Generic constraints
-3. Custom default values
+2. Custom default values
-4. Custom parameter matchers
+3. Custom parameter matchers
-5. Setting up output values for ref and out parameters
+4. Setting up output values for ref and out parameters
-6. Chained setups
+5. Chained setups
-7. Anything more advanced than the above
+6. Anything more advanced than the above

 # Kudos